-- Find out what the requirements are for your London Met course, ie what core modules you need to find matches for, what electives you can take, whether you can switch core modules around to take advantage of what's on offer at a partner university.
-Make friends with your academic adviser!
+Find out what the requirements are for your London Met course, what core modules you need to find matches for, what electives you can take, whether you can switch core modules around to take advantage of what's on offer at a partner university, etc. Make friends with your academic adviser!

-- Search the content of the courses at the partner universities (use the links on our partner universities tab to check for any restrictions) and identify those courses that you think match the modules you need to take for your degree.
+Search the content of the courses at the partner universities and identify those classes that you think match the modules you need to take for your degree.
 Then take these descriptions (as many as possible) to your academic advisor to discuss which of them is the best fit.

 Will it match exactly?

 All universities have slightly different courses with slightly different modules/classes and routes through the degrees.
-In another country, things will be different.
+You'll find a lot of differences with foreign institutions.
 Our links are very broad so we can't promise that all (or in some cases any) of our partners will have a perfect match for your course.
 You need to look for classes that are a good fit for London Met modules.
-Think about key words that describe what's covered in your modules, don't expect classes to have exactly the same title or even the department to have the same name.
-Be creative in your searches and you'll have more chance of finding something that fits.
+Think about keywords that describe what's covered in your modules, don't expect classes to have exactly the same title or even the department to have the same name.
+Be creative as you carry out your research in order to have a better chance of finding something that fits.

 The key to a successful exchange is flexibility.
 It might not be possible to get into your first choice modules so you need to have valid alternatives.
 If there's only one way to acheive your core modules, you might have problems.
 Many students try to take as many electives as possible during their semester abroad so that they can take advantage of the interesting classes on offer, but that will depend on when you can take your core modules in London.